Visiting Your Sponsored Child

 Are there any countries or sponsorship communities that wouldn't allow a visit?

-- Jerusalem and West Bank: Only sponsors and immediate family members are allowed to visit; no friends, extended family, etc. Because of high tensions in the area, and for the security reasons, the visit might be cancelled any time.
+- Jerusalem West Bank Gaza: Visits are approved or denied on a case-by-case basis.
+Only sponsors and immediate family members are allowed to visit; no friends, extended family, etc.

 Still have questions?
 Give us a call at 1-888-511-6548.